In Harihar Nagar: Plot

+The movie begins in Mumbai.
+We see a man with a briefcase get into a van.
+He arrives at a hotel, where he exchanges briefcases with a second man in the lobby.
+The second man takes his new briefcase upstairs and delivers it to a third man in a hotel room.
+The third man then flees the hotel, escaping into a waiting car only moments before two men catch up to him.
+The car drives off but then stops.
+The driver shoots the third man in the head, takes the briefcase, and walks away.

+The movie now moves to a year later, in Kerala.

-Mahadevan, Govindan Kutty, Appukuttan, and Thomas Kutty are four young men who live in a housing colony in Kochi named "Harihar Nagar".
-The movie starts with an incident that takes place in Bombay, where burglar John Honai breaks into a house to look for a briefcase.
-In the next scene, the four young men appear and use their wits to impress young neighbourhood girls.
+Mahadevan, Govindan, Appukuttan and Thomas are four young men who live in a housing colony in Kochi named "Harihar Nagar".
+They are unemployed bachelors and their main focus in life is women.

 Maya, a girl from Kannur, and her grandparents relocate to Harihar Nagar, and happen to be Mahadevan's new neighbours.
-The four men try to win Maya over on many occasions.
-Mahadevan and Appukuttan fail to watch her bathing when her grandmother screams on suspicion of theft.
-She attempts to murder Govindan Kutty the next day, and Appukuttan's plan fails when Maya's grandfather is injured.
-They assault a bike owner and force him to blow air into it to get Maya's attention, but fail.
+Upon discovering their beautiful new neighbor, the four men spy on her to attempt to learn more about her.
+That night, Mahadevan and Appukuttan try to watch her bathing, but her grandmother sees their shadows out of her window and screams, chasing them away.
+They attempt various other methods to impress her, but all their plans backfire.

 One day, they bribe the postman to get hold of the letter she sent.
-They learn that Maya has come to Harihar Nagar to learn about the death of her brother, a boxer named Sethu Madhavan, which she thinks was a suicide.
+They learn that Maya has come to Harihar Nagar to learn about the death of her brother, a boxer named Sethumadhavan "Sethu", which she thinks was a suicide.

-Maya visits the mother a friend of her brother's whose name is Andrew at his home.
-She asks Ammachi, Andrew's mother, to contact her if she gets any information about her brother.
-The four men approach Andrew's mother and pretend to be Sethu's friends.
+Maya visits the mother of a friend of her brother's whose name is Andrews at his house.
+She asks Andrews' mother, to contact her if she gets any information about her brother.
+The four men approach Andrews' mother and pretend to be Sethu's friends.
 They manage to get Sethu's photograph by telling him they wanted it for the colony's sports club.
-Maya gets this information from Ammachi and meets the four young men.
+Maya gets this information from Andrews' mother and meets the four friends.
 She believes them to be Sethu's friends after seeing his photo at their house.
 Thomas Kutty meets her at the boxing club, faking that he is a boxer after knocking down the other three men who now fear Maya's grandparents because they suspect them.
 Thomas Kutty almost tells her the truth about Mahadevan, Appukuttan and Govindan Kutty, and only did not name them (calling them pickpockets and snatchers).
 They get angry.
 The four fabricate a story about how Sethu had an affair with a girl, and make her believe it by saying that the bike owner's henchmen who assault them are those of the parents of the girl, who opposed to the affair.
 They fight back the henchmen after letting Thomas Kutty get beaten up for a while because of his betrayal of them, and Maya believes them because they fake tears and sadness.